alexxcons/alexxcons.github.io/_posts/2020-06-08-thunar-GtkAction-and-a-big-mess.md

 Next problem: The menus in thunar so far did not get destroyed, but were updated whenever the selected items got changed, and got shown when needed.
 That sounded wrong to me.
 Why should I want to update menu-items while no menu is visible at all ?
 There were bugs about menu-flickering and slowness while rubber banding/mass select which seem to be related.
 Since I anyhow needed to touch that part, I decided to build menus only when they need to be shown.

-Things went well, I was about to introduce XfceGtkActionEntry to the thunar-window menu .. and than shit hit the fan.
+Things went well, I came to the point where I needed some items from thunar-window, like the zoom-section and the view-specific settings.
+As well some other items from thunar-window did not work any more, since I moved file-menu functionality from thunar-launcher to thunar-menu.
+So next step clearly was: Introduce XfceGtkActionEntry to the thunar-window menu .. and than shit hit the fan.
 So far the window-menu was always present and took care for any accelerator actions.
-Since my concept was "create menu on request", there was no menu-instance which could take care for accelerators any more, leading to dysfunctional accelerator keys. :F
+Since my concept was "create menu on request", there was no menu-instance which could take care for accelerators any more, leading to dysfunctional accelerator keys, rendering my whole concept as faulty .. aargh.

-After some time of grieve and self-hatred I fixed that problem by moving most of the code from thunar-menu to thunar-launcher, which lifetime is coupled to thunar-window.
-Thunar launcher was already the home of some actions from the file-menu before.
-I just abused it even more (I guess the original intention of the launcher was, to actually launch thing, not to manage menu-items)
+After some time of grieve and doubts I fixed the problem by moving most of the code from thunar-menu back to thunar-launcher, which lifetime is coupled to thunar-window.
-From now on thunar-menu is more or less just an convenience wrapper for thunar-launcher ... still useful, but sadly it lost its glory.
-However finally accelerators started to work, and I was able to continue to fight with the window-menu.
+From now on thunar-menu was more or less just an convenience wrapper for thunar-launcher ... still useful, but sadly it lost its glory.
+Thunar-launcher now builds volatile menu items on request and permanently listens to the related accelerators.
+Finally accelerators started to work, and I was able to continue to fight with the window-menu.
 I had much more trouble with that menu, too much to tell it here .. however somehow I managed to get it functional, so that it mostly worked like before.

-Later on I found out that gtk_accel_map, which I use a lot is going to be deprecated soon.
-So it seems like I anyhow will need to touch the accelerator part again.
+Later on I found out that the class gtk_accel_map, which I use a lot is going to be deprecated soon.
+So it seems like I will need to touch the accelerator part again.
 This time I plan to make use of the GActionMap interface .. going to be a story for another day.

 For first testing and code-review I luckily I got support of some early adopters.
 They found many more defects and regressions which kept me busy a long while.
 Though luckily nothing concept-breaking.